ericjohannes/pwhl-elo/pwhl_elo/README.md

 ```

 # TODO:
-1. fix bug where 2024 regular season games get labeled "pre" and preseason games get labeled "regular"
+1. fix bug where 2024 regular season games get labeled "pre" and preseason games get labeled "regular" DONE
+    so:
+    a. season 1 is getting labeled regular
+    b, season 2 is getting labeled pre
-2. fix bug where montreal is spelled with and without an accent
+2. fix bug where montreal is spelled with and without an accent DONE
-3. fix bug where reversions don't work right, maybe are reverted twice
+3. fix bug where reversions don't work right, maybe are reverted twice DONE
-4. fix bug where the starting elo is not the last ending elo in the second season
+4. fix bug where the starting elo is not the last ending elo in the second season DONE